Why is my aquarium water cloudy?

 Overfeeding

 Overfeeding is a common cause of cloudy water in aquariums.
-When fish are given more foodOpens in a new tab. than they can consume, the uneaten food decomposes in the water.
+When fish are given more food than they can consume, the uneaten food decomposes in the water.
 Decomposing food produces waste products and encourages the growth of harmful bacteria, contributing to cloudy water and poor water quality.

 To prevent overfeeding, follow a strict feeding schedule and provide only the amount of food that your fish can consume in a few minutes.
 Additionally, consider using a sinking pellet or tablet food to prevent food from floating at the surface and decomposing.
 Be sure to promptly remove any uneaten food from the aquarium.